 We have seen how ray tracing can be extended to approximate a variety of effects that are not handled by the basic algorithm.
 We look next at an algorithm that accounts for all those effects and more in a fairly straightforward and unified way: path tracing.
 Like ray tracing, path tracing computes colors for points in an image by tracing the paths of light rays backwards from the viewer through points on the image and into the scene.
 But in path tracing, the idea is to account for all possible paths that the light could have followed.
-Of course, that is not literally possible, but following a large number of paths can give a good approximation-one that gets better as the number of paths is increased.
+Of course, that is not literally possible, but following a large number of paths can give a good approximation-one that gets better as the number of paths is increased ("Forward path tracing," where paths of light rays emitted from light sources are traced forward in time, is also sometimes used.)